The Intergenerational Workforce

 - They prefer to help with solving problems rather than be told the solution.
 Include them.

 As older generations retire and are replaced by the Millennial generation, the need for understanding differences and the strengths of each generation will be crucial; and in a few years, we will see what the coming wave of Generation Z will bring!

 For further information on the generations in the medical workplace see:

 - Appold K. Effective Communication among Different Generations.
 The Rheumatologist. http://www.the-rheumatologist.org/article/effective-communication-among-different-generations/?singlepage=1.
 Published February 10, 2017.

 - Sopher M. How Doctors Differ by Generation.
 Rendia. https://blog.rendia.com/how-doctors-differ-by-generation/.
 Published March 31, 2016.

 - Nursing Leadership and Generational Differences.
 Bradley University Online. http://onlinedegrees.bradley.edu/resources/infographics/nurse-leadership-through-multi-generational-differences/.
 Published August 9, 2016.

-As part of your benefit through VITAL WorkLife, you have unlimited telephone consultations with consultants who can assist you in improving any dimension of your overall well being including physical, relational, emotional, professional, spiritual and legal/financial.
-To speak with a consultant or a Peer Coach give us a call at 877.731.3949.
-We’re available anytime, day or night.
+As part of your VITAL WorkLife Physician Well Being Resources, you have unlimited telephone consultations with consultants who can assist you in improving any dimension of your overall well being including physical, relational, emotional, professional, spiritual and legal/financial.
+To speak with a consultant or a Peer Coach contact us at 877.731.3949 or through the VITAL WorkLife App.

 1StaffCare.
 Women in Medicine: A Review of Changing Physician Demographics, Female Physicians by Specialty, State and Related Data. https://www.staffcare.com/women-in-medicine-changing-physician-demographics-white-paper/.
 Published 2015.
 Accessed July 1, 2017.